-Proper golf posture and alignment is important as it will determine the shape of your swing.
+Proper golf posture and alignment are important as they will determine the shape of your swing.
 Until you get your spine in alignment, you will continue to hit weak drives that very rarely go straight.

 Lower back pain is one of the most common complaints of all golfers.
 This is usually due to the high-velocity rotary forces that are applied upon the lumbar spine during a proper golf swing.
 You can relieve lower back pain just by improving your posture when you play.